 Position yourself as an innovation partner

-Given the trust issues around cloud solutions, it’s important to position yourself not just as selling one cloud solution, but as understanding the state of cloud adoption as a whole.
+Given the trust issues around selling cloud based solutions, it’s important to position yourself not just as selling one cloud solution, but as understanding the state of cloud adoption as a whole.

 According to a recent study by CIO Magazine, when CIOs and business technology leaders were asked how the changing technology landscape will affect their career path, “74 percent say they expect their primary role in the next two years to have changed or have begun to change from directly managing IT to becoming an innovation partner.”
 Helping to drive innovation requires approaching your clients and prospects with an empathetic understanding of their business objectives.